Health TestingThis is what helps separate us from the rest.

 We give a lifetime guarantee that your puppy will NEVER SUFFER from any of the following 7 diseases!

-RD/OSD stands for Retinal Dysplasia-retinal folds (RD).
 Retinal folds can cause blindness in a dog if not corrected by surgery.
-OSD (OculoSkeletal Dysplasia) is a serious inherited syndrome that causes severe condition in which the dogs show a variety of skeletal malformations, including shortened limbs (dwarfism), and blindness at an early age; the blindness results from a generalized malformation of the retina that causes a partial or full retinal detachment and cataracts.
+OSD (OculoSkeletal Dysplasia) is a serious inherited syndrome that causes a severe condition in which the dogs show a variety of skeletal malformations, including shortened limbs (dwarfism), and blindness at an early age; the blindness results from a generalized malformation of the retina that causes a partial or full retinal detachment and cataracts.

-CNM stands for Centronuclear Myopathy.
 Puppies are born apparently normal, however, it quickly becomes evident that there is a problem.
 The puppy will often not gain weight due to decreased muscle tone in the esophagus.
-By age 2 to 5 months the disease has usually progressed to display the full range of symptoms, including a loss of muscle tone and control, an awkward gait and extreme exercise in tolerance.
+By age 2 to 5 months the disease has usually progressed to display the full range of symptoms, including a loss of muscle tone and control, an awkward gait and extreme exercise intolerance.
 This condition gets worse in cold conditions.
-There is not cure for CNM, although the dog can live a normal life span, their muscles tissue will never develop properly.
+There is no cure for CNM, although the dog can live a normal life span, their muscle tissue will never develop properly.